11 Proven Benefits and Uses of Coconut Oil

-The most frequently used therapy for seizure currently is a high-fat, low-carb diet known as the ketogenic diet (8).
+The most frequently used therapy for seizures currently is a high-fat, low-carb diet known as the ketogenic diet (8).

 Coconut oil can help with the availability of ketones thanks to its medium-chain triglycerides feature (9).

-The MCTs allows the liver to process the oil directly into the ketone body, which results in inducing ketosis.
+The MCTs allow the liver to process the oil directly into the ketone body, which results in inducing ketosis.

 This allows a bit more room for carbs in the ketone diet – a much-appreciated change.